abhishekmishra/nanograd-lua/Notes.md

   have bugs but the network might work just like the previous one worked.
 But if we have larger problems, then the neural network might not optimize well.

-# 18. Summary of the Lecture
+# 18. Part 16: Summary of the Lecture

 **What are neural nets?**
 Neural nets are these mathematical expressions,